thedaemon-wizard/pinn-qpinn/README.md

 ## Acknowledgments

-<<<<<<< HEAD
-- Based on the GQE algorithm proposed by Nakaji et al.
-- GPT architecture inspired by nanoGPT implementation
-- PINN methodology based on Raissi et al.
-- RCGA implementation follows standard real-coded genetic algorithm principles
-- NSGA-II implementation based on Deb et al.
-- Circuit visualization inspired by quantum circuit diagram standards
+This implementation builds upon numerous research contributions in quantum machine learning, QPINNs, classical PINNs with Transformer architectures, and multi-objective optimization.
+Special thanks to all researchers whose work is referenced in this implementation.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 Areas of particular interest:
-- Additional circuit optimization strategies
+- Additional Transformer architectures for PINNs
-- Enhanced AI energy prediction models
+- Enhanced attention mechanisms for PDEs
-- Support for more quantum backends
+- Additional quantum circuit optimization strategies
-- Performance improvements
+- Performance improvements for large-scale problems
 - New visualization features
 - Multi-objective optimization enhancements